tinaaa071/Case-Study-ppt/slides.md

 </div>

 <!--
-As you can see in the video, we can switch languages directly from the design panel.
+In the video, we can switch languages directly from the design panel.

-It makes it easy for developers to reference the styles for each language.
+It makes it easy for developers to check the styles for each language.
 -->

 ---